 It’s the number one cause of death in industrialized nations.
-(13)

-But consider this …
+But consider these facts:

-The other 75% have normal cholesterol.
-(14)
+- The other 75% have normal cholesterol.

 The Cholesterol-Heart Disease Myth

-“Fat and cholesterol cause heart disease” may be one of the biggest health myths of all time!
+“Fat and cholesterol cause heart disease” may be one of the biggest health myths of all time.

 This graph illustrates the findings from a World Health Organization study on trends in cardiovascular disease.
-(20)

-It very clearly shows that there is no correlation between cholesterol and heart disease.
+It clearly illustrates a lack of correlation between cholesterol and death from heart disease.

-The AHA’s “Prudent” Diet Is a Killer
+The American Heart Association’s Diet Is a Killer

 Half were put on a Mediterranean diet and half were put on what was called a “prudent” Western-type diet recommended by the American Heart Association.